Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 - JetBlue: 17 x 12.5 x 8.5 inches

 Always check your specific airline's current requirements before flying.
-Dimensions change, and business class and first class may have different under-seat configurations.
+Business and first-class cabins often feature entirely different under-seat configurations.

 Tips for Carrier Training